zcash-hackworks/pay-to-sudoku/README.md

 todo:

-* make input to circuit an encryption of the solution
 * write better tests
+* write interface for interacting with the snark